The Blaschke conjecture and great circle fibrations of spheres: ``Hyperplanes''

 This function satisfies

-Because $\xi$ is real,
+Because \(\xi\) is real,

-The bundle $\OO{1} \to X$ is a quotient bundle of $\tilde{V}$, and these sections determine sections of the quotient which are just the functions $f_0$.
+The bundle \(\OO{1} \to X\) is a quotient bundle of \(\tilde{V}\), and these sections determine sections of the quotient which are just the functions \(f_0\).
 They satisfy

-In particular, they are not holomorphic unless certain $s$ invariants vanish.
+In particular, they are not holomorphic unless certain \(s\) invariants vanish.

-Suppose that $\xi \ne 0$.
-Consider the locus $(f_0=0)$ inside $X$.
-(Of course, we should write it as something like $\left(\sigma_0=0\right)$ since $f_0$ is really a function on $B$, not on $X$.)
+Suppose that \(\xi \ne 0\).
+Consider the locus \((f_0=0)\) inside \(X\).
+(Of course, we should write it as something like \(\left(\sigma_0=0\right)\) since \(f_0\) is really a function on \(B\), not on \(X\).)
 At each point of this set,

-This can't vanish, since $f_0=0$ forces some $f_q \ne 0$.
-Therefore the ``hyperplanes'' determined by vanishing of these sections of $\OO{1}$ are smooth submanifolds of $X$.
+This can't vanish, since \(f_0=0\) forces some \(f_q \ne 0\).
+Therefore the ``hyperplanes'' determined by vanishing of these sections of \(\OO{1}\) are smooth submanifolds of \(X\).
 They are the analogues of complex hyperplanes.
-It is not clear so far whether they are connected (it will be soon).
+We will see that they are connected.